hsk-kr/apollo-graphql-refresh-token/README.md

 You can check the test result and the full code from [my github repository](https://github.com/hsk-kr/apollo-graphql-refresh-token/tree/link).

+Since the repository I implemented the request token logic using `Observable` received 11 stars, To make this code accessible for the people, I pushed this code to a new branch `link` of the repository.
+I am really glad that somebody found it helpful.
+I think this is why people share their experiences in the public.
+It is genuine enjoyment, right?

-Although I don't use GraphQL, it was fun to explore the new technology.
+Also, although I don't use GraphQL, it was fun to explore the new technology.
 I hope I find a good place to work soon.
 I am already excited about the opportunity to learn new things.

-I hope you found it helpful and Happy Coding!
+I hope you found it helpful as well and Happy Coding!